LoyalPotato/yggdrasil/README.md

 ## Plans

 You can go to the projects tab to see what my current plans for the first version of this board are.
-I'm currently only working on the Cherry Mx variant as that is the type of switches that I have in my possesion at the moment.

-I do plan on making a low profile kailh choc variant, but only after I complete the cherry variant will I start working on a choc one.
+~~I do plan on making a low profile kailh choc variant, but only after I complete the cherry variant will I start working on a choc one.~~ I ended up using a footprint that has support for both :)

 At some point I also would like to add to each version an alternative with a rotary encoder, and will create separate variants for that as well.